There is something

 Eucomis autumnalis, pineapple lily, Zones 7-10.
 Pineapple lilies are such fun!
 They look for all the world like pineapples with their tufts of leaves and individual white flowers arranged all around the stem.
 They do best in full sun, but mine have done pretty well in a semi-shady location.
 They may be called “autumnalis,” but mine bloom in mid-summer in 7b.

 Eucomis comosa, pineapple lily, Zones 7-10.
-This species of pineapple lily differs from E. autumalis by having reddish edges to the pineapple “tuft,” reddish stems, and reddish eyes to the flowers.
+This species of pineapple lily differs from E. autumalis by having reddish edges to the pineapple “tuft,” reddish stems, and reddish eyes to the flowers, and they bloom a little earlier.
 ‘Sparkling Burgundy’ has even darker burgundy coloration.
 ‘Twinkle Stars’ has pink flowers and dark foliage.

 Gladiolus callianthus ‘Murielae’, Abyssinian gladiolus or peacock orchid (formerly Acidanthera), Zones 7-10.
 This, to me, is one of the most elegant of the summer bulbs.
 Fragrant pure white flowers open wide to reveal a deep purple throat atop 2-3’ stalks in late summer.
 Corms should be planted in spring in full sun after frost danger is past.
 Above Zone 7, the corms should be dug in the fall and stored in 55° to 60° temperatures in perlite, vermiculite, dry peat moss, or even a paper bag.
 In Zone 7 and below, the corms can remain in the ground, but benefit from digging up every few years before frost when the foliage has yellowed, and replanting in the spring.
 Remove the old shriveled corm from the base of the new corm that has formed on top of it and separate the baby cormels that develop around the mother corm.
 These can be planted separately to develop for a couple of years until they reach flowering size.